corelan/certmon/README.md

 Installation instructions (Windows 7)
 -------------------------------------

-This script requires Python v3 and the pyOpenSSL library.
+This script requires Python v3 and some libraries.
 It has been developed and tested using Python v3.4.3, on Windows 7 SP1, 64bit.
+Most of the required libraries are installed by default,  but others require manual installation.
+(pyOpenSSL, docopt, PySocks)

 Download Python3 from https://www.python.org/downloads and launch the installation package with Administrator privileges.
 Perform a default install 'for all users', install in the default installation folder.

-Next, open an Administrator command prompt and run the following commands to install pyOpenSSL:
+Next, open an Administrator command prompt and run the following commands to install the missing libraries:

+PyOpenSSL:

 ```
 c: